-Our Center started in October 2012 and as we transition to the next phase of CEELO, we are refining our efforts and projects for greater impact focused on these major goals:
+Our Center started in October 2012 and as we sunset our efforts we are reflecting on how our projects provided impact focused on four major goals:

 - Increasing the capacity of SEAs to lead sustained improvements in early learning policy, Birth-3rd Grade.